coraimaaz/coraimaaz.github.io/terms.md

 ## G-Suite Management Console

 G Suite Management Console is now known as Google Workspace.
 Google workspace is a tool that helps administrators manage google's productivity suite.
 This enhances security and compliance.

+## GLPI

+GLPI stands for Gestionaire Libre de Parc Informatique.
+GLPI is an open-source ITSM tool that offers asset management ticketing, and service management functionalities.